TheNumbat/rpp/README.md

 - Windows / x86_64 / Clang
 - Linux / x86_64 / Clang

+Due to a compiler bug, `clang-15` is not able to build the project.
+Use `clang-17` instead.

 Pointers
 - Raw pointer: non owning
 - Ref: non owning